Nano, Perform, Ultra, Multi Chimera Processors

 Future Proof Flexibility

-A Chimera GPNPU can run anything written in C++.
+A Chimera GPNPU can run any AI/ML graph that can be captured in ONNX, and anything written in C++.
 This is incredibly powerful since SoC developers can quickly write code to implement new neural network operators and libraries long after the SoC has been taped out.
 This eliminates fear of the unknown and dramatically increases a chip’s useful life.

 This flexibility is extended to the end users of the SoCs.
 They can continuously add new features to the end products, giving them a competitive edge.